Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Theoretical Framework

 \section{Theoretical Framework}

 In this section, we describe our formulation of a continuous flow-based language model ($\flowvel$), as well as its few-step flow map ($\flowmap$).
-To do so, we develop a generative model over one-hot encodings of language, leveraging flow matching over stochastic interpolants.
-Full details of the framework can be found in \cref{sec:app:flow_map_background,sec:app:denoiser_flow_maps}, where we give a complete background on flow maps and describe both \textit{distillation} and \textit{direct training} algorithms for FMLMs.
+To do so, we develop a continuous generative model over a canonical one-hot encoding of language, leveraging flow matching over a simple choice of stochastic interpolant.
+Full details of the framework can be found in \cref{sec:app:flow_map_background,sec:app:denoiser_flow_maps}, where we give a complete background on flow maps and describe both \textit{distillation} and \textit{direct training} algorithms for $\flowmap$s.